filinils/NodeAndJSintro/BreakOut2/WorkFolder/instructions.md

 ```
 How can `bar` execute `foo`?
 This is because they are created in the same scope `window` in this case.

-## Composition vs iheritance
+## Composition vs inheritance

 In JS objects are smashed together rather then ineheriting properties.
-In the example above both `foo` and `bar`has all the properites of `window` but from a different scope.
+In the example above both `foo` and `bar` has all the properites of `window` but from a different scope.

 ## Encapsulation
 To enable encapsulation it is important to realise the object chain and apply good strategies to not polute the global scope eg. `window` in a browser and `global` in Node.

-In JS you always have to namespace and making sure that the same name for some action or property is not present in the parent chain of objects.
+In JS you always have to namespace and make sure that the same name for some action or property is not present in the parent chain of objects.
 If a property is not found in the "local" scope the runtime will continue to look for the property in the object above the local scope recursivly.

 * automatic props binding